hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 \subsubsection{Exploring the posterior using MCMC methods}

 In this section, we implement the advanced MCMC algorithms discussed in the Section \ref{sec:geometry_aware_mcmc} to explore the posterior and compare their performance.

 In particular, we consider pCN, MALA, $\infty$-MALA, DR, DILI, and their Hessian-informed counterparts.
-For each method, we simulate 20 independent MCMC chains, each with 25,000 samples, and hence draw a total of 500,000 samples from the posterior.
-A sample from the Laplace approximation of the posterior is chosen as starting point for the chains.
+For each method, we simulate 20 independent MCMC chains, each with 25,000 samples (after discarding 2,500 samples as burn-in), and hence draw a total of 500,000 samples from the posterior.
+A sample from the Laplace approximation of the posterior is chosen as a starting point for each chain.

+For checking the convergence and statistical efficiency of MCMC chains, we consider the subspace spanned by the $r$ dominant eigenvectors of the generalized eigensystem in \eqref{eq:eigenproblem_1}, instead of all components of the parameter vector $\vec{\ipar}$.
+Specifically, we compute the MPSRF, autocorrelation time, and ESS with respect to a coefficient vector $\mathbf{c} \in \mathbb{R}^r$ defined by

 Table~\ref{tab:convergence_diagnostics} shows the convergence diagnostics and computational efficiency of the MCMC samples.
-MPSRF and ESS are computed by projections of parameter samples along the first 25 dominant eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point.
+MPSRF and ESS are computed with respect to the projection of parameter samples along the first 25 dominant eigenvectors of the prior-preconditioned data misfit Hessian at the MAP point.
 Table~\ref{tab:convergence_diagnostics} reports the mininum, maximum, and average ESS over all the 25 projections.

 The last column in Table~\ref{tab:convergence_diagnostics} represents the number of forward and/or adjoint PDE solves required to draw a single independent sample (average ESS is used).
 This quantity can be used to measure the sampling efficiency and rank the methods in terms of computational efficiency.
-Under this metric, DILI-MAP is the most efficient method and requires only 202 PDE solves for effective sample.
+Under this metric, DILI-MAP is the most efficient method and requires only 202 PDE solves for an effective sample.
 DR (213 NPS/ES for H-$\infty$-MALA and 215 NPS/ES for H-MALA) and H-pCN (216 NPS/ES) are close seconds.

-We next assess the convergence of MCMC samples of the quantity of interest $\qoi(m)$ in \eqref{eqn:qoi} to the predictive posterior distribution of $\qoi(m)$: the autocorrelation function estimates of the quantity of interest $\qoi$~\eqref{eqn:qoi} are shown in Figure~\ref{fig:ex1_mcmc_acf} (here, we use the formula~\eqref{eqn:acf} to account for the use of multiple chains), the trace plots from three independent MCMC chains are depicted in Figure~\ref{fig:ex1_mcmc_trace}, and histograms of all the MCMC samples (the number of counts is normalized) are shown in Figure~\ref{fig:ex1_mcmc_hist}.
+We next assess the convergence of MCMC samples of the quantity of interest in \eqref{eqn:qoi} to the predictive posterior distribution of $\qoi(m)$: the autocorrelation function estimates of the quantity of interest ~\eqref{eqn:qoi} are shown in Figure~\ref{fig:ex1_mcmc_acf} (here, we use the formula~\eqref{eqn:acf} to account for the use of multiple chains), and trace plots from three independent MCMC chains and histograms of all the MCMC samples for pCN and H-pCN are depicted in Figure~\ref{fig:ex1_mcmc_trace_hist}.

 Lastly, we compare estimates of moments of the quantity of interest for the different sampling strategies.
 For each MCMC chain, the $k$th ($k = 1,2,3$) moment of the quantity of interest computed from parameter samples $\mathbf{m}_i$ ($i=1, 2, \ldots, N; N = 25,000$) is computed as